emerson-escolar/TDAPatents/README.md

 1. Install the scripts in your local python environment (or virtual environment).
 For this, installation of additional python modules is needed.

+   1. (Optional, but recommended) Set up a virtual environment.

+   2. Run:

+       ```
+       pip install -r requirements.txt
+       ```

+       to install required additional python modules.

-    In this case, the main script is called by running  `python tdapatents_script.py`.
+    In this case, the main script is called by running  `python ./tdapatents/tdapatents_script.py` in the folder where the data is contained.
+    If the data and script files are place in different folders, change `./tdapatents/tdapatents_script.py` appropriately to point to the script file.

 2. Use the single-file executable which contains all the needed python modules and scripts.
 This executable was created using [pyinstaller](https://pyinstaller.org/en/stable/).

-    In this case, the main script is called by running  `tdapatents_script`.
+    In this case, the main script is called by running  `tdapatents_script` in the folder where the data is contained.